Obstructive Sleep Apnea In Children

 notice that your little one wakes up tens

 of times each night.
-He may wake up briefly, catch his breath, and go
+She may wake up briefly, catch her breath, and go

 on sleeping.

-Even though he gets very poor sleep this way, he
+Even though she gets very poor nights in this way, she

 may not even